FoxinTale/MarsExplorer-VRC-Worlds/readme.md

 ### What was this game?
 Mars Explorer was a multiplayer online game consisting of many user made worlds, where you as the player could drive around on a world in a buggy (which could also fly via gliding), a fighter jet, an alien tank or hovercraft.
 It also had a laser tag mechanic where you could "tag" the other players.

 Now, this game was around from around 2009 to 2015, when the servers shut down and the world links began to rapidly decay.
-In 2022 there are a handful of worlds left from what there used to be.
+Now, 10+ years later, there are a handful of worlds left from what there used to be.

 As the servers shut down there was functionally no easy way to paly the game with friends.
 This is an attempt, utilizing Saccan's flight and vehicles project to at least somewhat revive the game.